-T1 mapping with the VFA method using spoiled gradient echo imaging (SPGR) is a highly efficient method for T1 mapping but requires an additional B_1^+ map for correction of the B_1^+ field.
+T_1 -mapping with the variable flip angle method (VFA) using spoiled gradient echo imaging (SPGR) is a highly efficient method for T_1 -mapping but requires an additional B_1^+ -map for correction of the B_1^+ -field.
 RUFIS is a zero TE, silent imaging sequence with a spoiled free induction decay (FID) readout which effectively can be used for quantitative imaging using the same signal equations as SPGR.
-In this work we have shown that RUFIS can be used for silent VFA T1 mapping with results that are very similar to a conventional Cartesian SPGR acquisition.
-A novel silent B_1^+ mapping technique based on RUFIS was also presented which can provide the necessary B_1^+ correction for VFA T1 mapping using RUFIS.
+In this work we have shown that RUFIS can be used for silent VFA T_1 -mapping with results that are very similar to conventional Cartesian SPGR acquisition.
+A novel silent B_1^+ -mapping technique based on RUFIS was also presented which can provide the necessary B_1^+ correction for VFA T_1 -mapping

-We demonstrated a fully silent VFA T_1 and B_1^+ mapping protocol with higher reproducibility and comparable repeatability compared to the equivalent standard Cartesian SPGR sequence.
+We demonstrated a fully silent VFA T_1 and B_1^+ -mapping protocol with higher reproducibility and comparable repeatability than the equivalent standard Cartesian sequence.
 Adoption of this protocol could lead to increased patient comfort in quantitative imaging studies.

-301 ACKNOWLEDGEMENTS
+ACKNOWLEDGEMENTS

-This paper represents independent research part funded by the National Institute for Health Research (NIHR)-Wellcome 302 Trust King's Clinical Research Facility and the NIHR Biomedical Research Centre at South London and Maudsley NHS 303 Foundation Trust and King's College London.
-Emil Ljungberg is in receipt of a PhD studentship jointly funded by General 304 Electric (GE) Healthcare and the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation 305 Trust and King's College London.
-The views expressed are those of the author and not necessarily those of the NHS, the 306 NIHR or the Department of Health and Social Care.
-This work was aslo supported by the Wellcome/EPSRC Centre for 307 Medical Engineering [WT 203148/Z/16/Z].
-The data presented in this study may be accessed by contacting the authors 308 directly.
-309
+This paper represents independent research part funded by the National Institute for Health Research (NIHR)-Wellcome Trust King's Clinical Research Facility and the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King's College London.
+Emil Ljungberg is in receipt of a PhD studentship jointly funded by General Electric (GE) Healthcare and the NIHR Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King's College London.
+The views expressed are those of the author and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.
+This work was aslo supported by the Wellcome/EPSRC Centre for Medical Engineering [WT 203148/Z/16/Z].
+The data presented in this study may be access by contacting the authors directly.

-310 APPENDIX
+APPENDIX